-As the lockdown due to coronavirus/COVID-19 continues, we realise teaching from home while working, getting dressed, making breakfast, and finding five minutes to yourself everyday, is a stressful juggling act.
+As the coronavirus/COVID-19 situation continues, we realise teaching from home while working, getting dressed, making breakfast, and finding five minutes to yourself everyday, is a stressful juggling act.
 With this in mind, we reached out to some parents with prior experience of home educating their children who offered up some great tips to help you manage.

 Georgina, from Northamptonshire: Start with some exercise, if possible, as it gets the oxygen flowing to the brain and gets rid of any wiggles.
 For older children, maybe discuss with them how they think the day should start: would doing their favourite subject first act as an incentive to get going, or would they prefer to do it at the end as a treat?
 If possible, include a timed video lesson with some friends first thing to get them going by a set time.
 Make sure it's timed though, so it doesn't go on too long and drift to general chat.

 Alison, from Bolton: All children (just like adults) work best in different environments and some work better alone, so allowing them the freedom to find out what suits them is very important for their development.
 An interesting learning project that has worked for us is to find a book and the film adaption of the book, read the book and then compare it to the film.
 Additional tasks can be to research who was involved in bringing the film to the screen, who directed it, who adapted the book into the screenplay, the costumes and much more.
 Try not to have strict time limits on projects like this - allow them the space to explore in depth.

 Jo, from Barnsley: We have a semi-structured day and we don't make the mistake of feeling that we have to learn continually from 9am till 3pm.
 Break the day up, because we have found little but often is better than constant learning for hours.

 People have different ways of working, and what suits one person won't suit another.
 Children are no different.Alison, from Bolton, on home educating young people